-The 4.5" Round Hot Mirror IR Neutral Density (ND) 0.6 Filter from Tiffen deals with color shift that is a critical factor in digital photography.
+The 4.5" Round Water White Glass Combination Hot Mirror/IRND 0.6 Filter from Tiffen deals with color shift, which is a critical factor in digital photography.
 This color shift is directly affected by the infrared spectrum.
-Specifically, in high definition photography, the sensitivity of imaging sensors to IR has become a challenge.
+Specifically, in high definition photography, the sensitivity of imaging sensors to infrared light has become a challenge.
 This is particularly evident when using standard neutral density filters that absorb visible light but pass infrared.

-Tiffen's ColorCore glass is produced through a process that entails permanently laminating the filter material in between two pieces of optical glass that are ground flat to tolerances of a ten-thousandth of an inch, then mounting them in precision aluminum rings.
+Tiffen's Water White ColorCore glass is produced through a process that entails permanently laminating the filter material in between two pieces of optical glass that are ground flat to tolerances of 1/10,000th of an inch, then mounting them in precision aluminum rings.